 An example would be a 3-year ARM.
 The first three years are fixed, and then the mortgage becomes adjustable, based on the margin and index tied to the loan.
-At or before this first adjustment, borrowers will look to refinance to avoid the impact of the fully indexed rate, assuming it’s higher than the initial rate.
+At or before this first adjustment, borrowers will often look to refinance to avoid the impact of the fully indexed rate, assuming it’s higher than the initial rate.

 Loan type: 3-year ARM